TheZPerson/forge-hiresfix-swap/README.md

 This is an Extension for the Forge Webui and related forks.

-This bare bones extension that allows you to change the target image of the Hires Fix.
-The main use for this is to allow the user to manually fix major problems like extra fingers before upscaling.
+This bare bones extension that allows you to change the target image of the Hires Fix.<br>The main use for this is to allow the user to manually fix major problems like extra fingers before upscaling.

 This is meant as quick alternative to fixing flaws by inpainting or generating variations or other img2img shenanigans.